EnterpriseDu/GRP_Solver/README.md

 Numerical experiments
 ---

-The non-linear GRP solver (by disabling the acoustic case) is tested by the transported of the sine wave and the isentropic flow.
+The non-linear GRP solver (by disabling the acoustic case) is tested by the transported of the sine wave.

 |  m  | L_1 error | L_1 order | L_\infty error | L_\infty order |
 |:---:|:---------:|:---------:|:--------------:|:--------------:|